dciccale/placeholder-enhanced/README.md

 These are not major tasks, but nice to have:

 - Create a [kimbo.js](http://kimbojs.com) plugin version.
-- Create a plain JavaScript version.
+- Create a plain JavaScript version?
 - Create two separate versions.
   - Version 1.x to give *full* cross-browser support and normalization. (current version)
   - Version 2.x only to normalize *modern browsers* placeholder behaviour.